HzaCode/ChemInformant/README.md

   * Raises `AmbiguousIdentifierError` if a name maps to multiple CIDs.
   * Raises `ValueError` for invalid CIDs (e.g., <= 0).
   * Raises `TypeError` for invalid input types.
-  * Attempts to return partial data if some underlying API calls fail, printing warnings to `stderr`.
+  * Attempts to return partial data if some underlying API calls fail, printing warnings to `stderr`. **Check `stderr` output for potential warnings about incomplete data.**

 * **`ci.get_multiple_compounds(identifiers: List[Union[str, int]]) -> Dict[Union[str, int], Union[CompoundData, Exception]]`**:
   * Retrieves data for a list of identifiers efficiently using batch API calls where possible.